 Posted on Wednesday 15 April 2015

 Sometimes, buying the cheap option can cost you more in the long term.
 Consider the following example.
 You go out and buy a pair of winter boots for $50.
-They last their first winter, but during their second one the leather is cracking, the soles are worn down, and you end up replacing them.
+They last their first winter, but during their second, the leather starts to crack, the soles are worn down, and you end up replacing them.
 Meanwhile, your rich friend buys himself a new pair of boots for $200.
-They last ten years, by which time you have spent $250 on boots.
+The boots last ten years, by which time you have spent $250 on boots.

-Unfortunately, dropping a whole lot of money all at once isn’t an option for everyone.
+Dropping a whole lot of money all at once isn’t an option for everyone.
 Someone on a low income might have almost nothing left in the budget at the end of the month.
 While the obvious answer is to save money until you can afford the lifetime guaranteed item, sometimes that just isn’t the right option.
 Sure, you could save up for your new winter boots for six months, but snow is falling right now and you don’t want your toes to turn black and fall off.
-You also need to weigh spending decisions against, say, your need for an emergency fund.
+You might also love to travel, but don't have the funds to finance the lifestyle.
+For this purpose, you can find ways to get paid to travel.
+Essentially, planning your way around things will always be a smart move to save money while meeting your needs.
+But remember to always weigh your spending decisions against, say, your need for an emergency fund.

 There are options.
-Windfall income can be put to good use upgrading to durable items, your credit card can help you to spread payment over the next few months, and short-term finance can be a great option.
+Windfall income can be put to good use by upgrading to durable items, your credit card can help you to spread payment over the next few months, and short-term finance can be a great option.
+This is one of the reasons why people use payday loans.
 Still, as a frugal spender who makes smart decisions with money, you should figure out when buying it for life is a good idea and when it isn’t.
 This guide will help.

 How often do you use it?